rehmpke/rogerehmpkesite/README.md

 This regenerates the site and serves it from _site/ while Webpack handles live asset compilation.

+### Contact Form

+The contact form is backed by a small AWS Lambda function.
+Submissions are handled server-side without a dedicated app server, keeping the architecture lightweight while still avoiding client-only email hacks.

 ---

 ## 📦 Production Build (Amplify)